 Need a brunch-worthy dish that will serve a crowd?
 This Asparagus Quiche celebrates the fresh flavors of spring, with a buttery crust and creamy egg filling to showcase the fresh asparagus!

-In this homemade quiche recipe you will learn how to make a simple quiche crust in the blender, the best way to store, prep, and blanch your asparagus for use in the quiche, how to serve your quiche, and how to store and reheat leftovers.
+In this homemade quiche recipe, you will learn how to make a simple quiche crust in the blender, the best way to store, prep, and blanch your asparagus for use in the quiche, how to serve your quiche, and how to store and reheat leftovers.

-Asparagus Quiche Ingredients
+Asparagus Quiche Ingredient Highlights

-• Milk.
-To make for a creamier quiche.
 This recipe uses less milk and more cheese than a lot of other quiche recipes, and I find this gives the best texture and flavor to both the filling and the crust.

-• Gouda cheese.
 Mild gouda cheese is ultra creamy, and adds just enough cheesy flavor while still allowing the asparagus to be the main flavor profile.
 You can also opt to use cheddar in place of gouda in this recipe if you prefer.

 Asparagus Quiche Tips and Tricks